nhs-r-community/git_training/guides/introduction_to_git.md

 (Optional) 5.
 If you're in a different branch and not the main branch, then type in the terminal ```git checkout main``` and then ```git status``` to confirm you are on the main branch.

-# General: the .gitignore file
+# What is: the .gitignore file
 .gitignore is a text file that contains file extensions and directories' paths that we wish Git to ignore.
 For example, we have created a repository on GitHub that should never contain any sensitive data.
 To ensure this, in the repository's .gitignore file we will include ```.csv```, `.xlsx` or any other file format that can contain data.

 GitHub has a .gitignore [template](https://github.com/github/gitignore/blob/main/R.gitignore) available to analysts and developers to use in their projects.
 Notice how in the template, line 22 contain RStudio project settings, which are configuration files created by RStudio when you first open your repository as an RStudio project.
 Sometimes these configuration files can contain information you don't want to publish on GitHub/GitLab, thus by including them in the .gitignore file you are ensuring that these files will never leave your local machine.

+# What is: the README.md file

 # External links
 * [GitHub Docs - Pull requests](https://docs.github.com/en/pull-requests)